GME Seed Grant

 Purpose

 Resident engagement in scholarly activity fuels innovation and helps ensure that physicians of the future will possess the skills necessary to support continued improvement in health care and provide effective patient care.
-WSUGME is strongly committed to maintaining a supportive environment that encourages all aspects of scholarship.
-To encourage resident participation in scholarly activities, WSUGME advocated for designated funding for a resident research grant program.
-Residents can apply for Seed Grants in amounts up to $2500.
-Depending on the number and quality of submissions received, proposals for larger amounts may be considered.
+To encourage resident participation in scholarly activities, GME has designated funding for small research grants.
+Residents can apply for Seed Grants in amounts up to $2500; however, proposals for larger amounts may be considered depending on the number and quality of submissions received.

 Two types of projects will be considered for funding: (1) Research or (2) Quality Improvement.

-WSUGME staff would be happy to review and offer feedback on a draft of any Seed Grant proposal prior to submission.
+GME staff can review and offer feedback on a draft of any Seed Grant proposal prior to submission.
 Please send to the GME Research Coordinator at ci3238@wayne.edu.

 Eligibility

-Applicants must be residents in a WSUGME-sponsored program, in good standing, with a definite commitment for another year of residency in the WSUGME-sponsored program.
+Applicants must be residents in a WSUGME-sponsored program, in good standing, with a definite commitment for another year of residency in this program.

 Time Frame